psoerensen/gact/README.md

 [Compute sparse LD matrices for 1000G data](Document/Compute_sparseLD_1000G.html)

-### Tutorials for various types of genomic analysis using the gact datbase
+### Tutorials for various types of genomic analysis using the gact database

 Gene analysis using the VEGAS (Versatile Gene-based Association Study) approach using the 1000G LD reference data processed above: